How Kurt Cobain inspired the plot of this 90s movie

 Watch the original trailer for Empire Records here:

-This year marked 24 years since his tragic passing, and his widow Courtney Love to to Instagram to mark the sad day, writing: "universe always rips open on this day... those ocean blue eyes, we miss you"
+Last year, his widow Courtney Love to to Instagram to mark the sad day, writing: "The universe always rips open on this day... those ocean blue eyes, we miss you"

 The official Nirvana twitter account echoed the Hole rocker's message, with a post which read: "Dear Kurt—We miss you."